 - Defrosting Ice Queen: Initially bitchy towards Beca, she becomes more friendly towards her near the end.

 - The Fettered: She is a strict traditionalist and will stick to it no matter what.

 - Freudian Excuse: Her reason for being a control freak is implied to be because of her dad.

 - Heterosexual Life-Partners: Is said to be friends with Chloe for years.

-- High Pressure Vomit: Manages to eject about two gallons of viscous yellowish squick in an arc about 10 feet ahead of herself.
+- High-Pressure Blood: A variation with vomit.
+She manages to eject about two gallons of viscous yellowish squick in an arc about 10 feet ahead of herself, three times.

 - Humiliation Conga: Her pukage at the start pretty much drove her entire Redemption Quest arc.